Perdomo's bat, stellar defense lift D-backs over Rockies 6-5 – KION546

 Alex Colomé (2-5) took the loss, giving up the two eighth-inning runs.
 Chris Devenski (1-0) got the win with a scoreless eighth.
 Ian Kennedy worked the ninth for his sixth save.

-The D-backs’ rally ruined another quality outing for Rockies starter Germán Márquez, who has thrown well over the past month after a slow start to the season.
+The D-backs’ rally ruined another quality outing for Rockies starter Germán Márquez (7-9), who has thrown well over the past month after a slow start to the season.
 The right-hander gave up two runs on four hits, walking three and striking out three.

 The Rockies put together a three-run sixth inning to break a 2-all tie.
 Rookie Elehuris Montero hit a single to left field during the rally — bringing home Randal Grichuk and Yonathan Daza — for the first two RBIs of his brief career.